Reham-Omar/learning-journal/read6b.md

 computers can take inputs, store information, process it and then output the results .
 ### Input tools :
-keybord , mouse ,touch screen , micrephon
+keybord , mouse ,touch screen , microphon
 ### store information
-all these diffrente input  stored in *memory* .
+all these different input  stored in *memory* .
 ### processing
- all the informations in memory processed by a *prosessor (CPU)*
+ all the informations in memory processed by a *prossecor (CPU)*
 ### output
 computer outputs info depends on what the computer is designed to do like it can show  photo ,videos, text , signals.